 3. Can I develop my ALR property for any land use I like?

 Only if it is for agricultural purposes.
-If not, you require formal approval from the ALC before initiating any development or land use that is not currently allowed by the ALC Act and the ALR Regulation.
+If not, you require formal approval from the ALC before initiating any development or land use that is not currently allowed by the ALC Act, the ALR General Regulation, or the ALR Use Regulation.
 If approval is given for a change of land use, the land owner or operator is subject to compliance with all other legislation and rules that may apply to the land, including but not limited to local government zoning.

 4. What does the ALR notation on my Certificate of Title mean?